De la Cruz Collection Contemporary Art Space

 The de la Cruz Collection Contemporary Art Space—a three-story, 30,000-square-foot building in Miami’s Design District—houses work from the personal collection of Rosa and Carlos de la Cruz and launched in 2009.
 The de la Cruz's had previously exhibited their collection from their home.
 Privately funded by the couple, the primary purpose of the space is to provide education and awareness of the visual arts.
 Educational programming includes lectures, artist-led workshops, docent-led tours, scholarship opportunities and student travel initiatives.
 Though the de la Cruz Collection is privately operated, not a 501c non-profit, and receives no government funding, admission is always free.

 Backstory and Context

 The de la Cruz Collection has a strong focus on community support.
 Several education programs serve local schools through a series of workshops and classes that were established in collaboration with Dade County Public Schools.
-These programs give local students the opportunity to learn of different approaches to the creation and presentation of contemporary art.
+These programs give local students the opportunity to learn different approaches to the creation and presentation of contemporary art.
 Students are encouraged to visit the space and library throughout the year and apply for internship positions.
 The de la Cruzs also fund scholarships and travel opportunities for students and teachers.
 Though the de la Cruz Collection is privately operated, not a 501c non-profit, and receives no government funding, admission is always free.

 About the Collection, De La Cruz Collection.
 Accessed November 14th 2020. https://www.delacruzcollection.org/about.

 De La Cruz Collection, Miami Design District.
 Accessed November 14th 2020. https://www.miamidesigndistrict.net/listing/225/de-la-cruz-collection-contemporary-art-space/.